Key Takeaway

 What to Expect After Missing a Dose

-After skipping a compounded semaglutide injection, you will likely notice a return of appetite within a few days.
+After skipping a compounded semaglutide injection, you'll likely notice a return of appetite within a few days.
 Hunger signals may increase, cravings for calorie-dense foods may return, and the feeling of fullness after meals may diminish.
 If you were experiencing side effects like mild nausea or reduced appetite, those will also fade temporarily.
 These changes are normal and reverse once you resume your dosing schedule.

 Missed Dose Guidelines

 Because compounded semaglutide uses the same active molecule as brand-name versions, the general 5-day rule is a reasonable framework.
 If fewer than 5 days have passed since your scheduled injection, take the dose as soon as you remember and continue your normal weekly schedule.
 If 5 or more days have passed, skip the missed dose and take your next injection on the regularly scheduled day.
-However, compounded formulations can vary in concentration and dosing frequency depending on your prescriber's protocol.
+But compounded formulations can vary in concentration and dosing frequency depending on your prescriber's protocol.
 Always defer to the specific instructions given by your physician and pharmacy.

 Important Differences with Compounded Semaglutide

 One key difference between compounded and brand-name semaglutide is that dosing protocols may vary more widely.
 Some compounding pharmacies provide multi-dose vials rather than pre-filled pens, and your physician may prescribe a different concentration or injection frequency than what is standard for Ozempic or Wegovy.
 This means the missed-dose rules from brand-name labeling may not apply exactly.
-If you are unsure about what to do after a missed dose, contact your prescribing provider directly rather than relying on brand-name medication guidelines.
+If you're unsure about what to do after a missed dose, contact your prescribing provider directly rather than relying on brand-name medication guidelines.

 Resuming After an Extended Break

-If you have missed multiple doses of compounded semaglutide, do not resume at your previous dose without consulting your physician.
+If you have missed multiple doses of compounded semaglutide, don't resume at your previous dose without consulting your physician.
 Re-titration may be necessary to avoid intense gastrointestinal side effects.
 Your provider can assess how long you have been off the medication and determine the safest dose to restart at.
 This is especially important for patients who were on higher doses before the break, as the body loses tolerance relatively quickly.

 What to Consider